abrahamnzok/Papyrus/README.md

 - Use keyboard shortcuts
 - Delete multiple characters at a time.

-Even if we made the binding between the Delete function and Del / Backspace keys.

-We hightly recommend to only use the buttons on the UI.
+Even if we made the binding between the Delete function and Del / Backspace keys, we hightly recommend to only use the buttons on the UI.